atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 <
 't ■
 Selby; who, feeing her ready to make Subrmffions, - was resolved to have her ‘ sharrc in humbling her, and to bring hef.
-1 down to a level with herfels — sho
+1 down to a level with herfels --sho
 *
-; st much the better, 1 Say — There ought to be a stop put to Such Scandalous st language.
+; st much the better, 1 Say --There ought to be a stop put to Such Scandalous st language.
 4